rOpenGov/retroharmonize/cran-comments.md

 https://CRAN.R-project.org/package=labelled was inserted to the labelled_spss_survey.Rmd and .html file.

-* "You do not need the LICENSE; text, "+ file LICENSE" is only needed for additional restrictions such as attribution requirements." -> This was removed, too.
+* In 0.1.8 "You do not need the LICENSE; text, "+ file LICENSE" is only needed for additional restrictions such as attribution requirements." -> This was removed, too.